 Indian Corn Craft

-Indian Corn Craft is a cute and fun fall activity for kids that’s easy to make!
+Indian Corn Craft is a cute and fun fall activity for kids that’s super easy to make with super simple supplies!
 Cut out your Indian Corn then decorate it with gemstones.
-Add a magnet to the back and it’s the perfect gift for grandparents or hanging on your refrigerator.
+Add a magnet to the back and it’s perfect for hanging on your refrigerator or a great gift for grandparents.

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 This craft is great for kids of all ages!
-It doesn’t make much of a mess and is easy to clean up.
+It doesn’t make much of a mess so it has an easier clean up.
 We all love easy clean-up on Thanksgiving!

 Why You’ll Love this Indian Corn Craft

-• This craft requires gluing of very small objects, which can help to refine fine motor skills.
+• This craft requires gluing of very small objects, which can help to refine fine motor skills using precision while gluing.

 • You can use this Indian corn craft to teach your kids about the history of Thanksgiving!